Toki Pona: Colors

 Many colors can be expressed by using subtractive colors.

 Toki Pona has five words for colors: pimeja (black), walo (white), loje (red), jelo (yellow), and laso (blue and green).
 Although the simplified conceptualization of colors tends to exclude a number of colors that are commonly expressed in Western languages, speakers sometimes may combine these five words to make more specific descriptions of certain colors.
 For instance, "purple" may be represented by combining laso and loje.
 The phrase laso loje means "a reddish shade of blue" and loje laso means "a bluish shade of red".

+More specific colors may be expressed by comparison with objects, or other shared context.
+A common example amongst English speakers is laso kasi - combining "blue–green" with "plant" to mean green.

 Numbers

 Toki Pona has words for one (wan), two (tu), and many (mute).
 In addition, ala can mean zero (its main meaning being no, none), and ale (lit. 'all') can express an infinite or immense amount.

 The simplest number system uses these five words to express any amount necessary.
 For numbers larger than two, speakers would use mute which means many.

 A more complex system expresses larger numbers additively by using phrases such as tu wan for three, tu tu for four, and so on.
 This feature purposely makes it impractical to communicate large numbers.
 This system, described in Lang's book, also uses luka (lit. 'hand') to signify five, mute (lit. 'many') to signify twenty, and ale (lit. 'all') to signify hundred.
 For example, using this structure ale tu would mean 102 and mute mute mute luka luka luka tu wan would signify 78.